jspauldo98/smart_stock/Docs/Trading/Trading.md

 # Trading Documentation

 ## Summary
 The purpose of this document is to lay out a development plan detailing the specifics of "Smart Stock" trading.
+Each Trading Account will be assigned a "strategy" in which to base trades off of.
+Strategies be be built from a multitude of variables including but not limited to time, fundamental analysis, and technical analysis.

 ## Definitions and Acronyms

+- Fundamental Analysis: Measuring a companies "worthiness" by the overall state of the company.
+- Technical Analysis: Speculation based off of trends and patterns.
 - EMA: Exponential Moving Average
 - MACD: Moving Average Convergence/Divergence
 - RSI: Relative Strength Index
 - OBV: On Balance Volume
 - Volatility: The standard deviation or variance between returns from that same security or market index

-## Indicators Used
+## Fundamental Analysis
+Will take place for strategies with a longer time frame where the value of the underlying company to be traded matters more.
+Some areas "Smart Stock" should take a look at include but is not limited to:

+- Revenues
+- Earnings
+- Future Growth Estimation
+- Return on Equity
+- Profit Margins
+- P/E Ratio

+## Technical Analysis (Indicators)
 ## [Volume](https://www.investopedia.com/articles/technical/02/010702.asp)
 Can be useful for determining: